Home Blog PIPEDA Compliance Requirements for Businesses in Canada: Complete Canadian Privacy Law Implementation for SaaS

 Vendor Management for International Services:

 SaaS platforms often use international vendors for various services including analytics, marketing, and customer support.
-These arrangements require PIPEDA-compliant vendor management and contractual protection.
+These arrangements require PIPEDA-compliant vendor management and contractual protection, and similar diligence is needed to meet South Korea PIPA requirements for SaaS companies when serving Korean users.

 Develop vendor assessment and agreement frameworks that ensure international service providers maintain appropriate protection for Canadian personal information through contractual and technical safeguards.